aryn-ai/sycamore/docs/source/tutorials/sycamore-jupyter-dev-example.md

   """
 ```

 3c.
 Add a following cell.
-In this cell, we will use Sycamore's entity extractor with the prompt templates.
+In this cell, we will use Sycamore's entity extractor transform with the prompt templates.
 We are selecting OpenAI as the generative AI model to use for this extraction.

 ```python
 entity_docset = (partitioned_docset